-GOP lawmaker backtracks on claims students meow, bark, use litter boxes
+GOP legislator backtracks on claims students meow, bark, use litter boxes

 Just gonna leave this here: pic.twitter.com/drn6jUgCXf

-Bostelman is the latest Republican state leader to repeat discredited rumors of students identifying as furries and demanding cat litter at school.
+Bostelman is the latest Republican state leader to repeat discredited rumors of students identifying as “furries” and demanding cat litter at school.
 Furries are people who identify with or are interested in anthropomorphic or cartoon animals.
 People in the fandom often wear costumes and interact with their community online or at conventions.

 In January, the co-chair of the Michigan Republican Party shared a Facebook post about a mother’s claim that at least one school put a litter box in a unisex bathroom for students who identify as cats.
 A Michigan superintendent responded to the post, emphatically debunking the claims.
 Similar rumors spread in Iowa last month on social media, forcing a superintendent in a small school district to send a letter to parents dispelling the gossip.